WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 -------
 As you might expect the proto-component ships with a neat function for generating audit trails, that basically exist of three parts.

-First we need to activate logging on the entities that we want logged (for obius security reasons we don’t log entity changes by default) to do that by adding the `@Gedmo\Loggable` annotation to our php class, which should then look something like:
+First we need to activate logging on the entities that we want logged (for obius security reasons we donÂ’t log entity changes by default) to do that by adding the `@Gedmo\Loggable` annotation to our php class, which should then look something like:

 ```PHP
 //...